- Mission & History

 We are planning for professional photographers to be at the ceremony to capture the moment when graduates cross the stage.
 The new state guidelines specifically allow a graduate to remove their mask to cross the stage and for the photo.
 Just as in prior years, graduates will have the opportunity to purchase these photographs after the ceremony directly through the vendor.
 The guidelines prohibit people congregating near the stage to take photos.
 Please be sure your guests know that they will not be able to approach the stage to take a photo when your name is called, as guests must remain seated throughout the ceremony.

 In addition, all graduates in attendance will be provided with a Russell Sage College memento at the conclusion of the ceremony to mark this special occasion.
-(Note that graduates who do not attend an on-campus ceremony will receive their gift in the mail by the end of June.)

 Will I be required to purchase and wear my cap and gown for these smaller celebrations?

 No. Our on-campus graduation ceremonies will be “Regalia Optional” events.
 This means that students who purchase caps and gowns will be able to wear them at their graduation ceremony.
 It also means that those who do not wish to purchase caps and gowns will not be excluded from these events; they can opt to wear professional/business attire instead.
 We want these celebrations to be as inclusive as possible.

 Even though academic regalia is not required for the on-campus graduation celebration, can I still purchase a cap and gown if I choose?

 Yes.
 Students can purchase commencement regalia (cap and gown), if they choose.
 Visit the Commencement webpage for more details.
 Regalia orders will be due by 11:59PM on April 21.
 Note that orders submitted after April 1 will incur expedited shipping fees to ensure delivery by May 10.